nanome-ai/nanome-macros/Documentation/README.md

 C://Users/{{USERNAME}}/Documents/Nanome/Macros/
 ```

-Optionally, a macro can be hosted through an HTTP server
+Optionally, a macro can be hosted through an HTTP server (configurable in the config-file)